Scholarships for the 2021-2022 academic year are available NOW!!!

 - It is also highly recommended that all students complete the Free Application for Federal Student Aid (FAFSA).
 Many scholarships require information from the FAFSA to determine need.
 The FAFSA must be completed every year.

 While the majority of scholarships require no special program of study, others are designated for students pursuing a major in areas such as: agriculture, art, business, criminal justice, education, health, history, psychology, welding, etc. Eligibility criteria differ from one scholarship program to another.
 Criteria from various scholarship programs may relate to GPA, credit hours completed, high school affiliation, county of residence, organization membership or affiliation, enrollment level, etc. Most scholarships require, at a minimum, a GPA of 2.0 and half-time enrollment.
 See the Financial Aid and Scholarship Guide for a summary of scholarships EWC offers, descriptions and criteria for eligibility for each.
+View our Cost & Aid Guide as well as several Scholarship Opportunities here.

 Apply for EWC scholarships online through your MyEWC account!